 Klinefelter's syndrome is a genetic condition that only affects males.
 Affected males have an extra X chromosome.

 Treatment includes testosterone replacement.
 This can help improve some of the symptoms but does not have an effect on fertility.
-The majority of men with KS lead an independent life, forming relationships and getting a normal job.
+The majority of men with Klinefelter's syndrome lead an independent life, forming relationships and getting a normal job.
 They also have a normal lifespan.

 In general, each cell in your body contains 46 chromosomes arranged in 23 pairs.
 One chromosome from each pair is inherited from your mother and the other is inherited from your father.
 One of these chromosome pairs is known as the sex chromosomes because this pair of chromosomes determines our sex.